mousepawmedia/devdocs/network/source/guides/revision.rst

 ========================

-Once your Differential Revision has been approved, you can land it, meaning you push the changes to the `devel` branch.
+Once your Differential Revision has been approved, you can land it, meaning you push the changes to the :code:`devel` branch.
 In the repository, run...

 ..  code-block:: bash